SciML/sciml.ai/small_grants.md

 The small grant projects are decided by the SciML Steering Council and candidates can choose to take on projects from the project list.
-This is similar to "bounty programs" seen in other open source environments, though it is driven by SciML in a manner that is designed to give the better outcomes to both contributors and maintainers of the project.
+This is similar to "bounty programs" seen in other open source environments, though it is driven by SciML in a manner that is designed to give better outcomes to both contributors and maintainers of the project.
 In order to remove a hostile competitive atmosphere, **candidates must declare to the committee interest before solving the chosen issue** and, upon approval by the selection committee,